Jordan is an English teacher who received her M.Ed as well as her B.A. in creative writing from University of California Riverside.

 Turn That Frown Upside Down

 At the end of the day, we have to live with the facts and accept the world for what it is.
 This pandemic is not going to last forever, and we should have enough patience and respect to engage in safe practices this Halloween season.
-If you do decide to go out, take precautions.
+If you do decide to go out, avoid crowds and indoor gatherings.
 This year, instead of razor blades or poison in the candy, we need to watch out for contagions.
 Sounds easy, right?
 Yikes!

 We are living during a historic time period, so keep that in mind.
 Don't put too much pressure on yourself, and eat a handful of candy corn.
 You deserve it!